volatile-static/Keyboard/104/README.md

 ### Features

-- fully programmable:
-  Only use one`Cyclone IV E`family FPGA to control all the on board peripheral.
+- **fully** programmable:  Only use one`Cyclone IV E`family FPGA to control all the peripherals on board.
 Integrating the software programmability of soft processor with the hardware programmability of FPGA.

-- fully open-source:

-  This repository stores the project for FPGA only. **PCB** and other resources are stored in Baidu Netdisk with different type of keyboard, see [home page](https://github.com/volatile-static/Keyboard) for details.
+- **fully** open-source:  This repository stores the project for FPGA only. **PCB** and other resources are stored in Baidu Netdisk with different type of keyboard, see [home page](https://github.com/volatile-static/Keyboard) for details.

-- full n-key rollover:

-  Each switch in matrix connects to a Schottky diode in series, which will realize fundamental full n-key rollover taking advantage of PS/2 protocol.
+- **full** n-key rollover:  Each switch in matrix connects to a Schottky diode in series, which will realize fundamental full n-key rollover taking advantage of PS/2 protocol.

-- fully-parallel LED driver:

-  **168** channels PWM count independently, connecting to Nios II soft core via Avalon-MM bus.
+- **fully**-parallel LED driver:  **168** channels PWM count independently, connecting to Nios II soft core via Avalon-MM bus.

-- fully-parallel debouncing:

-  All of the debouncers work simultaneously.
+- **fully**-parallel debouncing:  All of the debouncers work simultaneously.
 See also [Wiki](https://gitee.com/const_volatile/programmable-keyboard/wikis/%E6%95%B0%E5%AD%97%E9%80%BB%E8%BE%91%E8%AE%BE%E8%AE%A1?sort_id=3527145).

-- fully-parallel interface:

-  The USB and PS/2 interface can connect to different computer at the same time without any interference.
+- **fully**-parallel interface:  The USB and PS/2 interface can connect to different computer at the same time without any interference.
 Combining compatibility with performance.

 ## Transparent blackbox

-Normally, the more encapsulation, the fewer details are visible.(like MATLAB) However, bing in charge of low-level details means less development speed.(like Assembly) This project try to work out a compromise that making application development as rapid as possible based on the most transparent.
+Normally, the more encapsulation, the fewer details are visible.(e.g. MATLAB) However, bing in charge of low-level details means less development speed.(e.g. Assembly) This project try to work out a compromise that making application development as rapid as possible based on the most transparent.

 ### Entirely in charge